Bald-Faced Hornets and How to Get Rid of Them? | Identification and Control Guide

 To avoid being stung, avoid coming in contact with these dangerous insects as much as possible.
 As a homeowner, it’s also best to check up your house for any tiny holes, which can be used as an entry point to your home.

-If you have an infestation within your vicinity, it’s also best not to wear strong fragrances as this can attract bald-faced hornets.
+Ensure that all your foods are covered, especially if you’re having picnics or a backyard party.
+It’s also best not to wear strong fragrances as this can attract bald-faced hornets.
 It’s also best to wear long pants, jackets, and shoes to protect yourself from rogue hornets’ sudden attack.

 Natural Ways to Get Rid of Bald-Faced Hornets